A Bauer-Furuta type refinement of Kronheimer-Mrowka's invariant for 4-manifolds with contact boundary: Construction

-Thus, $(L+P_nC)(v)\neq P_nw_0$.
-The proof of the independence is standard. \end{proof} \begin{rem} Unlike the usual stable cohomotopy invariant for closed 4-manifolds, this stable map is not $S^1$ equivariant because $1$ is the only constant gauge transformation in the present setting. \end{rem}
+as one can show easily by constructing explicit homotopy.)
+The proof of the independence is standard. \end{proof} \begin{rem} Unlike the usual Bauer-Furuta invariant for closed 4-manifolds, this stable map is not $S^1$ equivariant because $1$ is the only constant gauge transformation in the present setting. \end{rem}